 10.4.
-Institutional review board (IRB)/Ethics Committee (EC)
+IRB/Ethics Committee (EC)

 It is the responsibility of PPD to have prospective approval of the study protocol, protocol amendments, materials describing the consent process (eg, statement regarding agreement to participate), and other relevant documents, (eg, recruitment advertisements), if applicable, from the IRB/EC.
 All correspondence with the IRB/EC should be retained by PPD.
 Copies of IRB/EC approvals should be forwarded to Pfizer.